clearhaus/gateway-api-docs/source/index.html.md

 POST requests must be signed.
 Other requests can optionally be signed.

 The signature is an RSA signature of the HTTP body; it is represented in hex.
 The signee must be identified by the signing API key.
-Both should be provided in a `Signature` header together with `RS256-hex`:
+Both must be provided in a `Signature` header together with `RS256-hex`:

 ```